What are the parts of Medicare? ABCD’s Explained.

 Learning about Medicare can be overwhelming.
 Here are some basic facts to get you started.

 When I first started my career in the Medicare world, I was overwhelmed with all the new information I had to learn.
 I found that breaking it down into bite-sized pieces made it easier to understand.
-It took a lot of time (and patience), but now I have the knowledge to be the best at my job.
-Here are some basic bites that helped me digest Medicare.
+It took a lot of time (and patience), and one of the hardest parts was understanding all the different parts of Medicare.
+Here are some tips that helped me understand Medicare.

 What is Medicare?

 Medicare is a federal health insurance program for people 65 and older, people under 65 with certain disabilities and people of all ages with end-stage renal disease.
 Medicare is partly funded by payroll taxes from most employers, employees and all people who are self-employed.
 The Medicare program offers basic coverage to help pay for things like doctor visits, hospital stays and surgeries.